-Question 1: Students give a presentation based on an AS level theme related to an aspect of a country or a community where Target Language is spoken.
+Question 1: Students give a presentation based on an AS level theme related to an aspect of a country or a community where the target language is spoken.
 (3 minutes)

 Question 2: Conversation (8 minutes) about yourself, home, family, hobbies, future hopes, plans and ambitions with a visiting examiner.
 Total time: 11 minutes